JustLe56/Hitomi-Bot/README.md

 # Hitomi-Bot
 Personal Discord Bot
-Coded in Python and run through Repl.it
+Coded in Python3 using discord.py and wikipedia Python library.
+Run through Repl.it